Open the Gates of Fitzwillian Square Park says Cllr Dermot Lacey

 Reserving 1/4 school places for kids of past-pupils elitist & wrong

-Labour Party Education spokesperson, Aodhán Ó Ríordáin has hit out at Fine Gael for reserving 25% of school places for the children and grandchildren of past-pupils in the Admissions to Schools Bill Senator Ó Ríordáin said: “It is outrageous that a school should be allowed to keep 25% of its student body for children and…
+Press Archives – Page 108 of 174 – The Labour Party Labour Party Education spokesperson, Aodhán Ó Ríordáin has hit out at Fine Gael for reserving 25% of school places for the children and grandchildren of past-pupils in the Admissions to Schools Bill Senator Ó Ríordáin said: “It is outrageous that a school should be…

 Read more »